spiffe/spiffe-helper/README.md

 The helper can be used in several ways, as detailed below:

-* Run a command that uses the certificates, and signal it when they are renewed.
+* Signal an external process when the certificates are renewed.
 * Run a command that reloads an external process when the certificates are renewed.
-* Signal an external process when the certificates are renewed.
+* Run a command that uses the certificates, and signal it when they are renewed (not recommended)
 * Fetch the certificates once and exit.

 Note that "daemon mode" does not actually detach itself from the controlling process and background itself like a unix "daemon".
 It just keeps running until terminated by a signal or a fatal error.

+`spiffe-helper` does not have all the features of a proper process supervisor, so it's usually best to let a dedicated process supervisor like systemd manage the process that uses the certificates.
+Use `spiffe-helper` to fetch and renew the certificates and wake the external process via `cmd` or `pid_file_name` when the certificates are reloaded.

 #### Use in daemon-mode with file watcher